provena/mcp/README.md

 ## Proof of Concept

-This project’s current proof of concept uses **Claude Desktop** as both the LLM client and host.
+This project’s current proof of concept uses **Custom Terminal Based Chatbot** as both the LLM client and host.
 The focus is on:

 - Implementing the **MCP server** that exposes Provena tools (e.g., `get_record`, `create_record`, etc.)
 - Handling **authentication and secure communication** with the Provena API
 - Demonstrating that a conversational AI can successfully interact with Provena’s API for real metadata workflows

 This POC validates the technical feasibility of using AI to reduce metadata management complexity in research systems like Provena.

-## Features
-- Secure authentication with Provena using device flow
-- Tokens stored in your OS keyring (never in plain text files)
-- No sensitive files committed to the repo
-- Simple local dev setup

 ## Setup